Trump’s Military Drops a Bomb Every 12 Minutes, and No One Is Talking About It

 We were so cute and naive back then, like a kitten when it’s first waking up in the morning.

 It’s not just the fact that bombing outside of a war zone is a horrific violation of international law and global norms.
 It’s also the morally reprehensible targeting of people for pre-crime, which is what we’re doing and what the Tom Cruise movie “Minority Report” warned us about.
 (Humans are very bad at taking the advice of sci-fi dystopias.
 If we’d listened to “1984,” we wouldn’t have allowed the existence of the National Security Agency.
 If we listened to “The Terminator,” we wouldn’t have allowed the existence of drone warfare.
-And if we’d listened to “The Matrix,” we wouldn’t have allowed the vast majority of humans to get lost in a virtual reality of spectacle and vapid nonsense while the oceans die in a swamp of plastic waste … But you know, who’s counting?)
+And if we’d listened to “The Matrix,” we wouldn’t have allowed the vast majority of humans to get lost in a virtual reality of spectacle and vapid nonsense while the oceans die in a swamp of plastic waste. … But you know, who’s counting?)

 There was basically a media blackout while Obama was president.
 You could count on one hand the number of mainstream media reports on the Pentagon’s daily bombing campaigns under Obama.
-And even when the media did mention it, the underlying sentiment was, “Yeah, but look at how suave Obama is while he’s okaying endless destruction.
-He’s like the fucking Steve McQueen of aerial death.”
+And even when the media did mention it, the underlying sentiment was, “Yeah, but look at how suave Obama is while he’s OK’ing endless destruction.
+He’s like the Steve McQueen of aerial death.”

 And let’s take a moment to wipe away the idea that our “advanced weaponry” hits only the bad guys.
 As David DeGraw put it, “According to the C.I.A.’s own documents, the people on the ‘kill list,’ who were targeted for ‘death-by-drone,’ accounted for only 2% of the deaths caused by the drone strikes.”